Prosono/SMARTi_BaseComponent/README.md

 # Calendar
 <br>
-The Calendar Poo card finds all your available clanedars and displays the next events for the next 3 days.
+The Calendar Pro card finds all your available clanedars and displays the next events for the next 3 days.
 If you want the icons to appear you have 4 different options:

   - entity: calendar.calendar
     label: 💼